 Steep grades, of course, are what make Ithaca so attractive to outdoor enthusiasts looking for good, strenuous hikes.
 “Soft adventurers,” however, will find much to love here, too.

-What to Do in Ithaca NY
+Things To Do In Ithaca NY

 TOUR: Experience! the Finger Lakes

-That’s because Laura Winter Falk, author of Culinary History of the Finger Lakes: From the Three Sisters to Riesling, PhD in Nutrition from Cornell, and certified sommelier, owns the tour company with her husband Alan.
+Experience the Finger Lakes! a private wine and waterfalls tour operator in the region, has some pretty serious wine cred.
+Laura Winter Falk, author of Culinary History of the Finger Lakes: From the Three Sisters to Riesling, Ph.D. in Nutrition from Cornell, and certified sommelier, owns the tour company with her husband Alan.

 Beginning with Cascadilla Gorge, you can “see the geology of 300 million years all at once” in the shale and limestone layers of the rock walls.
 These were once underwater in a vast inland sea, and now form the sides of the gorge.